bradyt/taskw-dart/README.md

 [Taskwarrior](https://taskwarrior.org) and
 [TaskwarriorC2](https://bitbucket.org/kvorobyev/taskwarriorc2/).

+Features:

-List, add, edit, sync tasks.
+- Add, edit, list, sort, filter your tasks.

-Future version may have import/export of task lists, in a format that might be compatible with Taskwarrior.
+- Sync tasks with a Taskserver.
+- Export tasks in a format similar to cli task's export command.

 # How to get it